baselime/docs/getting-started/concepts.md

 Baselime helps teams adopt the best practices from software engineering to collaborate and iterate on observability configurations.

-With Observability as Code, start treating observability as a first class citizen of the software development cycle, rather than an after-thought.
+With Observability as Code, start treating observability as a first class citizen of the software development life cycle, rather than an after-thought.